julianjohannesen/first-mern/docs/2-set-up-express.md

 // Instantiate an instance of Express const app = express();

-// Create a route that handles HTTP GET requests for the site's root URL.
-The first parameter is the route.
+// Create a route that handles HTTP GET requests for the site's root URL. app.get()'s first parameter is the route.
 The second is the route handler.
 Pass the route handler the HTTP request and response objects and use Express's send() method to send a line of text back to the browser.
-Different methods can be sued to send  different types of data back to the browser, for example, an HTML document or JSON. app.get("/", function (req, res) {
+Different methods can be used to send  different types of data, for example, an HTML document or JSON. app.get("/", function (req, res) {
 	res.send("Welcome to the API home page.");
 });